magento/merchdocs/src/marketing/magento-product-reviews-moderate.md

 1. When complete, click <span class="btn">Save Review</span>.

-## Mass Update
+## Batch update

-You can update a status or delete a few created product reviews at the same time.
-For doing this:
+You can update or delete multiple reviews at the same time:

 1. On the _Admin_ sidebar, go to **Marketing** > _User Content_ > **All Reviews**.

-1. Select checkboxes for all sources that you want to update.
+1. Select the reviews that you want to update.

-1. Use the _Action_ selector at the top-left corner to apply any of the following actions:
+1. Use the _Action_ selector at the top-left corner to apply an action.

-- Delete - deletes the reviews (requires confirmation)
-- Update Status - updates reviews status (`Approved`, `Pending`, `Not Approved`)

 1. Click <span class="btn">Submit</span>